-- 5.1 In the course of normal day-to-day management the employee should be informed of any conduct issues by their manager and advised about how to correct such issues.
-Minor issues of misconduct will, initially, be dealt with informally as part of day-to-day management. - 5.2 This process is regarded as the first step in addressing conduct issues and represents informal action outside of the school's formal Disciplinary Policy & Procedure.
-Informal action is appropriate for minor misconduct issues, and headteachers / managers should discuss any problems at the earliest opportunity with the aim to encourage and support the employee to prevent matters from escalating. - 5.3 Where an issue directly concerns an employee's immediate line manager it may be helpful to involve an independent manager to reach an informal resolution.

-5.4 Where informal action fails to bring about a remedy, further misconduct is likely to be considered within the formal stages of the School's Disciplinary Policy & Procedure and the employee shall be advised of this.
+- 5.1 In the course of normal day-to-day management the employee should be advised of any conduct issues by their manager and counselled about how to correct such issues.
+Minor issues of misconduct will, initially, be dealt with informally as part of day to day management. - 5.2 This process is regarded as the first step in addressing conduct issues and represents informal action outside of the School's formal Disciplinary Policy & Procedure.
+Informal action is appropriate for low-level misconduct which is capable of early correction. - 5.3 Where an issue directly concerns an employee's immediate line manager it may be helpful to involve an independent manage to reach an informal resolution. - 5.4 Where informal action fails to bring about a remedy, further misconduct is likely to be considered within the formal stages of the School's Disciplinary Policy & Procedure and the employee shall be advised of this.